tonton-pixel/cjk-glyphs-diff/README.md

 List of CJK glyphs differences between Unicode 13.0 and 14.0.

-- Running the sample script `Create CJK Glyphs Diff HTML Files` from the `JavaScript Runner` utility of the latest version of the [Unicopedia Sinica](https://github.com/tonton-pixel/unicopedia-sinica) application generates the following HTML files on the `Desktop` folder:
+- Running the sample script `Create CJK Glyphs Diff HTML Files` from the `JavaScript Runner` utility of the latest version of the [Unicopedia Sinica](https://github.com/tonton-pixel/unicopedia-sinica) application generates the following HTML files:

     - `CJK-G-source-glyphs-13.0-14.0-diff.html`
     - `CJK-K-source-glyphs-13.0-14.0-diff.html`